ethgas-developer/ethgas-preconf-commit-boost-module/README.md

     * under `[[modules]]` section,
     * ensure `exchange_api_base = "https://testnetapp.ethgas.com"`
     * set your `entity_name`
+    * set `enable_registration = true` to register validators in ETHGas, set `enable_registration = false` to de-register validators
     * By default, all validator public keys inside keys directory or file will be registered in ETHGas Exchange.
 If `[[mux]]` section with `id` under `[[mux.relays]]` contains `ethgas` wording in the config, then only those `validator_pubkeys` will be registered.
     * since your EOA address is required to be registered in ETHGas Exchange by generating a EIP712 signature first, then your validator public key can be binded to your EOA address by generating a BLS signature.
 You will need to either set `is_jwt_provided = false` and `eoa_signing_key` in `config.toml` or you can refer to [our API doc](https://developers.ethgas.com/?python#post-api-user-login) to get jwt and set `is_jwt_provided = true` and `exchange_jwt` in `config.toml`
         * Alternatively, you can set `EOA_SIGNING_KEY` or `EXCHANGE_JWT` as env variables in `.cb.env`
     * set `enable_pricer = true` if you want to delegate the default pricer to help you to sell preconfs
     * `wait_interval_in_second` indicates the waiting time before re-running the module, set it as `0` to stop re-running the module
+    * The config is reloaded before every re-run of the module
 * Set validator BLS key directory or file in `docker-compose.yml`
     * under `cb_signer` section
     * if `key_path` is set in `config.toml`, then set `CB_SIGNER_LOADER_FILE: /keys.json`